RomanPlusPlus/gravestone-bot/README.md

 ### 1.1.
 Creating a bot with your texts

 0. convert your texts to .txt.
-Currently only English language is supported.
+The bot is tailored to English language, but other languages may work too.
 1. ensure that the encoding is UTF-8
 2. Navigate to the Gravestone Bot folder
 3. Backup the `input_texts` folder to a safe place